-- 1-year Platinum Purchased license that supports all devices - 1-year Gold Purchased licenses that supports a smaller set of devices than Platinum - · 1-year Silver Free license that supports a smaller set of devices than Gold - 30-day Evaluation Free license that supports all devices but programming is disabled
+License Description 1-year Platinum Purchased license that supports all devices.
+1-year Gold Purchased license that supports a smaller set of devices than Platinum.
+1-year Silver Free license that supports a smaller set of devices than Gold.
+30-day Evaluation Free license that supports all devices, but disables programming.

-When you have received your license file, follow the instructions and save the license to your local disk.
-In the Microsemi License Utility window, click Add License File and browse/select the license file from your disk.
-If you are using a floating license, click Add License Server and enter the Port Number and Name of the license server host.
+When you receive your license file, follow the instructions that come with it and save the license to your local disk.
+In the Microsemi License Utility window, click Add License File. browse to the license file, and then select it.
+If you use a floating license, click Add License Server and enter the port number and name of the license server host.

-The list of features for which you are licensed will show all versions, but your license must have a version equal to or greater than your design tools release version in order for the libero.exe and designer.exe tools to run.
+Although the list of features for which you are licensed shows all versions, your license must have a version equal to or greater than your design tools release version for the libero.exe and designer.exe tools to run.

-The list at the lower right shows the order in which the license files are read, with the first file read at the top of the list
+The list at the lower right shows the order in which the license files are read.
+The first file read appears at the top of the list.